telerik/ajax-docs/controls/imageeditor/accessibility-and-internationalization/wai-aria-support.md

 >tip Screen readers may not recognize image buttons when their `aria-label` attribute is set (especially under IE), so you may want to avoid setting the `Label` property in `AriaSettings`.

->note The implementation of the WAI ARIA support is achieved entirely client-side (using JavaScript) by appending different attributes and appropriate WAI-ARIA roles to the DOM elements.
+>tip The implementation of the WAI ARIA support is achieved entirely client-side (using JavaScript) by appending different attributes and appropriate WAI-ARIA roles to the DOM elements.
 This is done because an HTML document containing ARIA attributes will not pass validation if they are added on the server.